NPURG/FaKnow/doc/source/get_started/usage_example.md

 ## Quick Start

 We provide several methods to **run integrated models** quickly with passing only few arguments.
-For hyper parameters like learning rate, values from the open source code of the paper are taken as default.
-You can also passing your own defined hyper parameters to these methods.
+For hyperparameters like learning rate, values from the open source code of the paper are taken as default.
+You can also pass your own defined hyperparameters to these methods.

 ### run